sassansh/Places/README.md

 - [ ] Create new categories
   - [ ] Choose custom rating criteria for the new category (by group)
 - [ ] Display ranked list of places based on selected criteria
-  - [ ] Multiple search criteria including location tags
+  - [x] Search bar & other filters to narrow down list of places
-- [ ] Allow users to upload photos for their profile picture or of places
+- [x] Allow users to upload photos for their profile picture or of places
 - [x] Profile for each place containing images, address, details, reviews.
-- [ ] User profiles displaying:
+- [x] User profiles displaying:
-  - [ ] Name, picture, list of reviewed places, name of group they are in
+  - [x] Name, picture, list of reviewed places, name of group they are in
-- [ ] Moderator ability for group creator:
+- [x] Moderator ability for group members:
-  - [ ] Add members
+  - [x] Accept other member requests into group
-  - [ ] Delete members
+  - [x] Delete members from group

 **Stretch Requirements**